dazeign/Task-for-StartNGI7/README.md

-# HTML-task-for-StartNG
-This is the official repo for my tasks at StartNG Slack Username: daze
+This is the official repo for startNG i7